Webconverger/dl/README.md

 # Bits related to serving Webconverger downloads

-* index.php - el cheapo CDN based on ibapache2-mod-geoip
+* index.php - el cheapo CDN based on libapache2-mod-geoip
 * [stats/](http://dl.webconverger.com/stats) based on Google's Flash [Annotated time line](https://developers.google.com/chart/interactive/docs/gallery/annotatedtimeline)

 Still seeking a time line library that doesn't suck

 1. Not flash, [HTML](http://www.whatwg.org/html)
-2. Treats dates as native object, e.g. `Date(2012,5,3)`
+2. Treats dates as native Javascript object, e.g. `Date(2012,5,3)`
 3. Able to do totals if more than one value given on the Y-axis
 4. Able to turn off/on values on the Y-axis